Alli weight-loss pill: Does it work?

 Alli may help you lose weight, but the weight loss will likely be modest — perhaps just a few pounds more than you would lose with diet and exercise alone.

-About half the people taking Alli while following a calorie-restricted diet and increasing physical activity lost 5 percent or more of their body weight within a year.
+More than 40 percent of people taking Alli while following a calorie-restricted diet and increasing physical activity lost 5 percent or more of their body weight within a year.
 Clinically meaningful weight loss — enough weight loss to begin lowering the risk of cardiovascular disease, diabetes and other diseases — is generally defined as 5 percent or more of body weight.

 How is Alli taken?